"The Audubon of Audio"

 Notecards is a collection of works created as part of a decade-long conversation in music and soundscape between Doug Quin and Ed Ruchalski.
 Available on Bandcamp.
 The 28-page digital booklet for the album may be downloaded from here.

-"Fathom" Corona-proof arts masterpieces.
+Fathom Corona-proof arts masterpieces.
 Episode 7.

 CURRENT AND RECENT PROJECTS